archie-mckenzie/spellsynth/README.md

 Spellsynth is a system for fine-tuning powerful LLM translators.

-This repo contains the data and scripts for four translators:
+This repo contains the data and instructions for fine-tuning four language models, using the OpenAI (<a href='https://platform.openai.com'>openai.com</a>) and Replicate (<a href='https://replicate.com'>replicate.com</a>) platforms.
+The fine-tuning datasets in <code>data/final</code>, as well as the weights to the <code>llama-2</code>-based models, are freely licensed.

 <ul>
     <li><code>spellsynth-el-llama-2</code> and <code>spellsynth-el-gpt4</code></li>